Lesson 10 - FastAI

 Finetune language model on classification dataset

-7. How do the 50,000 unlabeled movie reviews help us create a better text classifier for the IMDb dataset?
+Finetune further as classifier - How do the 50,000 unlabeled movie reviews help us create a better text classifier for the IMDb dataset?

-It has been trained to predict the next word: To do this, the model understands the language (Ex: sentiment).
+It has been trained to predict the next word: To do this, the model understands the language (Ex: sentiment). - What are the three steps to prepare your data for a language model?

 Tokenization